naonaotan/k-means-clustering/README.md

 **Cluster 2**:

-*Medium Penguins with Long Culmen* - This group consists of medium-sized penguins, with an average bill length of 39.5 mm, bill depth of 17.4 mm, and flipper length of 186 mm.
+*Medium Penguins with Long Bills* - This group consists of medium-sized penguins, with an average bill length of 39.5 mm, bill depth of 17.4 mm, and flipper length of 186 mm.
 The main distinguishing feature is the long bill, with the highest average value among the clusters.
 The average body mass is 3800 g.

 **Cluster 3**: